Hunter Renfrow: 2021

 In Week 12, Renfrow had 8 receptions for 134 yards in a 36–33 win over the Dallas Cowboys.
 In Week 13, Renfrow had 9 receptions for 102 yards in a 17–15 loss against the Washington Football Team.
 In Week 14, Renfrow had 13 receptions for 117 yards and a 4-yard touchdown pass from Derek Carr in a 48–9 loss to the Kansas City Chiefs.
 Overall, Renfrow finished the 2021 regular season setting a career high in receptions (103), receiving yards (1,038) and receiving touchdowns (9).
 He was named as a Pro Bowler.

 Renfrow made his playoff debut in the Wild Card Round against the Cincinnati Bengals, catching eight passes for 58 yards in the 26–19 loss.

 2022

 On June 10, 2022, Renfrow signed a two-year, $32 million contract extension with the Las Vegas Raiders.
 In Week 2 against the Arizona Cardinals, Renfrow had seven catches for 59 yards, but fumbled twice with one recovered and returned for a touchdown by Byron Murphy in overtime in the 23–29 loss.
 Renfrow also suffered a concussion after being hit by Isaiah Simmons during the play that caused the fumble.
-He was placed on injured reserve on November 10, 2022, and activated on December 17.
-He finished the 2022 season with 36 receptions for 330 receiving yards and two receiving touchdowns in ten games.
+He was placed on injured reserve on November 10, and activated on December 17.
+Renfrow finished the 2022 season with 36 receptions for 330 receiving yards and two receiving touchdowns in ten games.